Saint Louis is a Thrived Historical Site in Senegal!

 This leaves a hope that the authorities in Senegal must struggle to address such economical matters for the benefits of the poor.
 There are about 176,000 inhabitants in Saint Louis.

 Saint Louis was on the list of the UNESCO World Heritage Site since 2000.
 Many historic building on the island has been furnished as hotels and restaurants.
-There are many natural sites in Saint-Louis region.
-Those beautiful sites include:

 The cast iron bridge constructed by the French in the 19th century.